A few days later, Johanna has a breakdown on the training course.

 I start to ask what she means, then remember what Delly said about all the patients in the mental wing, about what Prim said about the difference between crisis care and long term care.
 All of the psychiatrists on Peeta's case have been Capitol expatriates.
 Are the others more like the ones Delly overheard talking about sending Peeta down to permanent care?

 I take a deep breath.
 "I'm sorry, Dr. Webb," I say.
 "Johanna was disturbed by the test.
 I was angry.
-She's like my little sister.
+She's family.
 Do you understand that?"

 "I suppose," he says coolly.
 "But I am responsible for her mental health.
 I will continue to observe.
 I am also responsible to my district and its needs."